AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Data Delivery/Overview.md

 * A complete set of data delivery modes

   Data delivery modes of full, incremental, and differential are provided.
-When the incremental mode is set, delivery tasks implement quasi-real-time delivery of data, obtain the latest data, cache the data, and write the data to OSS after two minutes.
+When the incremental mode is set, delivery tasks implement quasi-real-time delivery of data, obtain the latest data, cache the data, and write the data to OSS after 2 minutes.

 * Seamless integration with the computational ecology

-  Data delivery is compatible with the open source ecology standards and the naming conventions followed by Hive.
+  Data delivery is compatible with open source ecology standards and the naming conventions followed by Hive.
 Delivered data is stored in the Parquet format.
-To analyze the data delivered to an OSS bucket, use the external table in [E-MapReduce](https://www.alibabacloud.com/help/product/28066.htm?spm=a2c63.m28257.a1.64.45785922n1Mk3s).
+To analyze the data in an external table after data is delivered to an OSS bucket, use [E-MapReduce](https://www.alibabacloud.com/help/zh/product/28066.htm?spm=a2c63.m28257.a1.63.16d9ed69Q7b5Fm).

 * Tiered storage and access experience

-  After data is delivered to OSS, you can access different data such as data in tables, and index tables and data delivered to OSS.
+  After data is delivered to OSS, you can access different data such as data in tables and index tables and data delivered to OSS.
 This way, the analysis requirements of different scenarios are met.